conorw/postcode-api-integration-challenge/README.md

 ### Mapping Library

-The mapping library used is LeafletJS.
-This is a simple, open source library that is easy to use and has a large community.
-The library is also very lightweight and can be easily customized.
+An open source mapping library and open source layer will be used to display the geographical information.
+The library will be chosen based on ease of use and performance.

 ### Input Validation